dukebody/acentoweb.submanagers/README.txt

-This is an example package for the howto at: http://plone.org/documentation/kb/create-different-restricted-areas-in-the-control-panel
+This package is based in the example from: http://plone.org/documentation/kb/create-different-restricted-areas-in-the-control-panel

-Its development have been sponsored by MSNADE SL.
+Its development have been sponsored by Acentoweb SL.